FHA Loan Requirements – What Do You Actually Know About FHA Mortgages?

 The USDA Rural Development loan also allows 100% financing but the USDA program requires that your home be in a less-developed census tract; and that your household income is within certain limits.

-Myth 4 : FHA Loans Require High Credit Scores
+Fact 4 : FHA Loans Allow Low Credit Scores

 FHA loans feature some of the flexible and forgiving credit standards of any available loan type.
 With an FHA-backed loan, perfect credit is not required, and mortgage lenders are expressly instructed to consider a borrower's complete credit history -- not just isolated instances of late payments here and there.